shakibmiraki/BopFramework/README.md

 - FluentValidation for server side input validations
 - IStartupTask to start task on project initialization
 - Localization
+-FluentMigration with data provider manager to implement multiple database easyly (mysql and mssql already have implemented)

 ## Front-End (Angular8,AngularMaterial) :
 - Login Component